Elaeocyma melichroa

 Elaeocyma melichroa is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

-The shell grows to a length of 19 mm.
+The shell of Elaeocyma melichroa is elongated and turriculate.
+Its coloration ranges from pale to dark shades.
+The shell features pronounced axial ribs and spiral striations.
+The aperture is narrow, and the siphonal canal is slightly recurved.
+The average shell length ranges between 10 mm and 19 mm.

 Distribution

 This species occurs in the demersal zone of the Pacific Ocean off the Galapagos Islands.